EU-ECDC/PooledPrevalence/README.md

 ## Basic usage

-The main goal of the package is to estimate prevalence in a population/risk group given the results of a pooled laboratory test.
+The main goal of the package is to estimate prevalence in a population/risk group, given the results of a pooled laboratory test.
 Let’s assume a test with the following design: 2000 individual biological samples divided in 10 samples per testing pool (pool size), for a total of 200 pools.
 In this experiment we observe 30 positive pools (15%).
-With get\_estimates is possible to estimate the underlying
+With get\_estimates it is possible to estimate the underlying
 prevalence:

 ``` r